 More importantly, Milanich said the Timucua weren’t city-builders.
 Their largest settlements contained “a small number of huts and burial mounds.”

-When I emailed one popular local news and history site, its editor responded, “Frederick Davis’ book might be Milanich’s only source.”
+When I emailed one popular local news source, an editor responded, “Frederick Davis’ book might be Milanich’s only source.”
 He said the name Ossachite “comes from the writings of James Moncrief’s letters from the 1760s.”
 He says I should “pass this on to Jerald for his edification.”

 In fact, a Frenchmen named Eugene [not James] Moncrief did explore the region, but left no record of a “grand Timucuan village.”

 The editor says I can “easily find” Moncrief’s “travels and maps online” by looking up “Timucuan Chiefdoms by Jim Worth.”
-The University of Florida had published two volumes of Timucuan Chiefdoms of Spanish Florida, by John Worth, not Jim Worth, but the book contains no mention of a Timucuan village called Ossachite.
-Furthermore, the preface was written by none other than Jerald T. Milanich himself.
+The University of Florida has published two volumes of Timucuan Chiefdoms of Spanish Florida, by John Worth, not Jim Worth, but the book contains no mention of a Timucuan village called Ossachite.
+Furthermore, Jerald T. Milanich wrote the preface.